 String type with convenience methods for common string operations that the project needs, but that are not provided by the actual implementation in the platform.

-Extension declarations look like regular Class declarations, except that the
+Extension declarations look like regular Class or Record declarations, except that the

 extension Type Modifier.
 Extensions need to be given a unique name, and state the type they extend in parenthesis, in place of the ancestor.
 It is common (but not mandatory) to use the original type's name, appended with the unique suffix.